Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland

-\changeB{ Despite these advances, certain gaps in the DeePC framework remain, particularly concerning the practical commissioning of building controllers.
-Firstly, a major challenge is that DeePC's control performance is highly dependent on specific hyperparameters and the tuning procedure requires additional human involvement.
-Because its prediction is directly integrated into the control optimization, conventional prediction testing is insufficient for tuning, requiring either simulation or closed-loop testing~\cite{chinde2022data,di2022lessons}.
-Secondly, existing research on DeePC has focused primarily on short-term building climate control, lacking more complex, longer-term experiments.
-Although linear models can approximate building thermal dynamics well, they do not fully account for the slow time-varying nature of buildings, which are influenced by external factors such as weather, occupant behavior, and changes in HVAC system efficiency.
-In~\cite{lian2021adaptive}, we addressed this issue by adaptively updating the DeePC model with the most recent data in a 20-day experiment.
-Similar approaches were taken in~\cite{stoffelreal,tesfay2018adaptive}.
-For instance, \cite{stoffelreal} updates a linear model continuously over six weeks, demonstrating similar control performance with more complex machine learning models, but with simpler tuning and computational requirements.
-However, these studies did not extend to more complex control scenarios, such as demand response, or evaluate the quality of new data updates.
-In fact, \cite{lian2023physically} points out that some updates may result in predictions that violate physical laws, potentially leading to an overestimation of building flexibility. }
+Despite these advances, there are several gaps in the practical commissioning of DeePC in buildings.
+Firstly, DeePC's control performance is highly dependent on hyperparameters, the tuning of which requires additional human involvement.
+Due to the strong integration of prediction and control optimization, tuning often requires either closed-loop testing~\cite{chinde2022data,di2022lessons} or prior knowledge~\cite{yin2024data}.
+Secondly, existing research on DeePC has primarily focused on short-term indoor climate control, with relatively little investigation of more complex, long-term experiments.
+In long-term operations, a fixed linear model may be inadequate for capturing the slowly time-varying nature of buildings, which is influenced by factors such as weather conditions, occupant behavior, and changes in HVAC system efficiency and operational points~\cite{privara2013building}.
+One exception is our previous work~\cite{lian2021adaptive}, where DeePC was adaptively updated using the most recent data in a 20-day experiment.
+However, this study did not address more complex control scenarios, such as DR, nor did it evaluate the quality of new data updates.
+In fact, \cite{lian2023physically} highlights that adaptive updates may sometimes lead to predictions that violate physical laws, potentially resulting in an overestimation of building flexibility.